Healthy Food for Longevity: A Food Philosophy

 At the heart of my food philosophy is my heritage and the Mediterranean diet: vegetables, olive oil, beans, fish, herbs, and a relaxed enjoyment of food.
 It’s rich in heart-healthy fats, antioxidants, and fiber—and grounded in connection, culture, and pleasure.

 The She Runs Far recipe collection also draws inspiration from global cuisines.
-I love the spice and depth of Indian dal, the simplicity of a Japanese miso broth, the vibrancy of Latin American salsa.
+I love the spice and depth of flavour in Indian dal, the simplicity of a Japanese miso broth, the vibrancy of Latin American sauces.
 This global influence helps me stay inspired in the kitchen and opens up ways to eat healthfully without feeling restricted.

 Final Thoughts: The Joy of Eating

-In a world distracted with dieting trends and one-size-fits-all solutions, it’s easy to lose sight of what really matters: tuning in to your own body.
-Everyone’s optimal diet is different—shaped by genetics, lifestyle, preferences, and even cultural heritage.
+In a world distracted with dieting trends and one-size-fits-all solutions, it’s easy to lose sight of what really matters: tuning in to your own body and determining what healthy food for longevity means for you.
+Everyone’s optimal diet is different—shaped by genetics, lifestyle, preferences, and cultural heritage.
 What works for one person might leave another feeling depleted.
 I believe in stepping away from extremes and instead focusing on sustainable, nourishing habits that feel good long-term.
 When we stop chasing trends and start listening to our bodies with curiosity and care, we discover a way of eating that’s not just healthy—but deeply personal, empowering, and grounded in self-respect.

 My food philosophy isn’t about deprivation, food trends, or rigid rules.
 It’s about nourishing my body and soul with meals that are good for my health and the planet.
 The She Runs Far recipe collection gives me the energy I need and fuels my adventure.